vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 In some of them instead of a 0, there is a dot (this was the Ghana population, so I think this means that there was no SNP at that position called, but instead of filling it in as a 0, it filled it in as a .

-So actually Leeban says that if I make them a 0, that will absoutely bias the results of dsuite- that because something was technically different in the way they got their samples/how they mapped/how everything was called together, he says to just remove them, even if thats like 73,000/120,000 .... that people have used dsuite with many less SNPs... so I will take out a list of these positions where the . occurs in the ghana population and subset them out of the original VCF file and try agagin.
+So actually Leeban says that if I make them a 0, that will absoutely bias the results of dsuite- that because something was technically different in the way they got their samples/how they mapped/how everything was called together, he says to just remove them, even if thats like 73,000/120,000 .... that people have used dsuite with many less SNPs... so I will take out a list of these positions where the . occurs in the ghana population and subset them out of the original VCF file and try again.

+`awk -F'\t' '$10 !~ /\./' ninepopsubset.vcf.gz  > ninepopsubset_ADfiltered.vcf.gz` hoping that its actually the 10th field

+`awk -F'\t' '{print $10}' input.vcf > allelic_depth.txt`

+or I think I can do the one above:

+`bcftools query -f '%CHROM %POS [ %AD]\n' inputFile.vcf > allelic_depth2.tsv`

+`bcftools query -f '%CHROM %POS [ %AD]\n' ninepopsubset_ADfiltered.vcf.gz | head -3`

+ Does not seem like it filtered so ill try again awk -F '\t' '$0 ~ /^#/ || $10=="."' ninepopsubset_ADfiltered.vcf.gz >ninepopsubset_ADfiltered2.vcf.gz

+This just printed out the header so I deleted the file.

+Quentin says its always a bad idea to touch the headers.